ctstone/csredis/README.md

 }
 ```

 ##Transactions
-Transactions are handled using the API calls MULTI/EXEC/DISCARD.
-Transactions are available using RedisClientAsync, but they are not thread safe.
-Use cauation with async transactions.
+Synchronous transactions are handled using the API calls MULTI/EXEC/DISCARD.
+Asynchronous transactions should be handled using the Clone() method (see below).

-Since transacted commands return a status code (QUEUED) instead of their usual type, transacted commands in csredis will return with value of default(T).
-To see the server status response, attach to the **TransactionQueued** event.
+Since transacted commands return a status code (QUEUED) instead of their usual type, transacted commands in csredis will return with a value of default(T).
+To observe the server status response, attach to the **TransactionQueued** event.
 ```csharp
 redis.TransactionQueued += (s, a) =>
 {